 Most listings are in the $10's per square foot per year.
-The Richmond submarket is going through a decrease in rates.
-In the last 3 months, the median rate decreased $13 per sqft per year.
-That's a 42% decline in rent.
+The Richmond submarket is experiencing a decline in rates.
+In the last 3 months, the median rate decreased $7 per sqft per year.
+That's a 29% decrease in rent.

-Compared to the rest of the East Bay market, the Richmond region has smaller rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the East Bay market, the Richmond region has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 10 listings have come on the market, which means new availabilities most likley are going fast.
+In the last 90 days, 14 listings have been made available, which means office spaces most likley are going fast.
 You'll want to be prepared to make an offer immediately.
-About 10% of the available space in the Richmond are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 14% of the office spaces in the Richmond are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 9,390 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this area are around 1 floors.
+Even though the median size is 5,710 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this market are around 1 stories.
 Most buildings in this area were built in 1978 and are Class A.